slimdevops/slim-containers/python3-flask/README.md

 |- requirements.txt
 ```

-> When building the app, it's useful to have a **virtual environment** set up in your local development space, and have that folder included in your `.gitignore` file if you are putting planning to use the project via version control.
-These elements are outside the scope of this article, but join us on Discord if you are struggling to get this running locally.

 We build a very simple (and I mean, really simple) Flask API that merely returns a JSON message if successful.
-Otherwise, it fails horribly.
+It doesn't do anything when it fails.

 ```python
 from flask import Flask, jsonify